 The Ethernet MAC core performs the Link function of the 10 Gb Ethernet standard.
 The core supports flow control in both transmit and receive directions.
-The Transmit side of the core supports interframe gap (IFG), obtained through the Deficit Idle Count, to maintain the effective data rate of 10 Gb/s as described in IEEE Standard 802.3-2008.
+The Transmit side of the core modifies the interframe gap (IFG), using Deficit Idle Count to maintain the effective data rate of 10 Gb/s as described in IEEE Standard 802.3-2008.